gallenc/solent2Public/workup/experimental/session5/shoppingcart-springmvc/README.md

 ## Part 1
 Migrate the simple shopping cart you created in the [session3 shopping cart exercise](../../session3/shoppingcart)

-In this case you only have to migrate one JSP.
+In this case you only have to migrate one JSP with no bootstrap.

 Following the steps in last [Exercise 1 simple-springmvc](../../session5/simple-springmvc) , you will need to